vahidmoslemi/SequenceGuessGame/README.md

     • both GameCore and UIHandler are drived from these classes and connected to each other using RegisterEventListener method.
 And interact with each other using Notify and HandlerEvent functions

-# Fill free to use my codes but please refer to my github page address.
+# Feel free to use any code snippet, but refer to my github page.